dancingheart714/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach iterates through every item in the array without stopping; it doesn't return a new array; return is optional

+.map always returns a new array; it doesn't manipulate the original array; it's used for converting data; needs the return keyword

 2. Explain the difference between a callback and a higher order function.
+The HOF receives another function as a parameter - it is the receiver whereas a callback is the function passed into the HOF

 3. What is closure?
+Making sure that the child function can access the parent function; we should be able to answer the question "where did this come from?"

 4. Describe the four rules of the 'this' keyword.
+a.
+Window Binding:  when there is nothing in the function to return, it will look to the window, or global, to find the "this"

+b.
+Implicit Binding: the function is scoped to the block so "this" points to the block and not the window

+c.
+Explicit Binding:  Use of the .call, .bind and .apply specifies what the "this" keyword is bound to explicitly

+d.
+New Binding:

 5. Why do we need super() in an extended class?